 When you take Function of Beauty’s hair care quiz, the site immediately personalizes, adding your name into the header.
 Instead of Function of Beauty, it becomes Function of Alex (that’s me!).

-This is an example of one-to-one personalization.
+This is an example of 1:1 personalization.

-One-to-few ecommerce personalization example
+1:few ecommerce personalization

-What brands should invest in ecommerce personalization
+Which brands should invest in ecommerce personalization?

 In fact, it might not make sense for you to spend your time on various personalization efforts—but 2X eCommerce founder Kunle Campbell has some suggestions to help you determine if it’s the right move for your ecommerce business.

-- Have a heavy SKU count from 500+ (ideally in the 1000s)
+- Have a heavy SKU count above 500 (ideally in the 1000s)

-- Have a high returning visitor rate +50%
+- Have a high returning visitor rate (50%+)

 - Encourage account sign-ins for full-on experience

-While brands that match these descriptions will likely see the most return on ecommerce personalization, you might find that experimenting with or a/b testing different techniques has a valuable impact on your store.
+While brands that match these descriptions will likely see the most return on ecommerce personalization, you might find that experimenting with or A/B testing different techniques has a valuable impact on your store.

-Use these patterns to personalize onsite content.
+Use these patterns to personalize on-site content.
 Here are several common categories of people based on on-site behavior, what these categories might tell you about these people, and how you can begin to think about altering their experience on the site as a result.

-- New visitors: This person has just met you.
+- New visitors: This person just met you.
 They don’t know much about your brand, the products you sell, why you sell them, etc. Your goal is to leave a great first impression and move them closer to buying from you.

 Personalized product recommendations can increase shopper engagement by 369%.
 And you don’t have to wait long to start using someone’s browsing behavior and browsing history to show them more relevant products, and begin to personalize their shopping experience.